 Chateau Laroche, Loveland Castle

-The history of Chateau Laroche has gotten hazy, given that its builder, Harry Andrews, has been dead for a quarter of a century.
+The history of Chateau Laroche has gotten hazy, given that its builder, Harry Andrews, has been dead for decades.
 Three facts, however, seem pretty clear: Harry built an imposing European-style castle by himself, Harry had a low opinion of the modern world, and Harry really enjoyed the company of young men.

 Harry was, by several accounts, a genius -- according to Harry Andrews and His Castle: A Rhetorical Study by Thomas A. Michel, Andrews was "said to have spoken seven different languages and to have had an IQ of 189."